beejjorgensen/bgc/src/bgc_part_0500_arrays.md

 void times4(int a[5], int len)
 ```

-In C, the first is the most common, by far.
+In usage by C regulars, the first is the most common, by far.

 And, in fact, in the latter situation, the compiler doesn't even care
 what number you pass in (other than it has to be greater than zero^[C11